-377. Battery X lasts longer than Battery Y.

-Battery Y doesn't last as long as Battery Z.

-Battery Z lasts longer than Battery X.
+- 377. Battery X lasts longer than Battery Y. Battery Y doesn't last as long as Battery Z. Battery Z lasts longer than Battery X. If the first two statements are true, the third statement is

-- a. true.
+a. true.

-- b. false.
+b. false.

-- c. uncertain.
+c. uncertain.

 - 378. Martina is sitting in the desk behind Jerome.
 Jerome is sitting in the desk behind Bryant.
 Bryant is sitting in the desk behind Martina.

-- a. true.
+If the first two statements are true, the third statement isa. true.

 - b. false.

 - c. uncertain.

 - 379. Middletown is north of Centerville.